 The Project would provide an inclusive, active, and well-managed public realm that would increase public access to the waterfront and recreational activities of San Diego Bay.
 The public realm is defined as the exterior space around and between structures and facilities that are publicly accessible.
 These areas support or facilitate social interaction and include active and passive uses.
 While public realm areas include designated ROS areas, they also include areas within a developed site or leasehold assigned with other use designations, such as Commercial Recreation.
-Public realm areas also includes streets, sidewalks, and other accessways that facilitate public access (SDUPD 2021)1.
+Public realm areas also includes streets, sidewalks, and other accessways that facilitate public access (SDUPD 2021)4.

-Approximately 72 percent of the Project Site would be fully accessible to the public at no charge constituting the Project's public realm (Figures 41 and 42).
+Approximately 72 percent of the Project Site would be fully accessible to the public at no charge constituting the Project's public realm (Figures 58 and 59).
 The public realm would consist of the promenades, walkways, piers, and floating docks that would provide visitors access to the proposed buildings, public plazas, in addition to the ROS areas within Blocks D and E, such as Tuna Harbor Park, Ruocco Park, and the public urban beach.
 The proposed floating docks and piers open to the public included with the Project's public realm would also provide a connection to the proposed land-side development and allow recreational boats, fishing boats, excursion boats, and large vessel berthing access to San Diego Bay.
-Additionally, the Project would construct the elevated Green Strand promenade, which would extend through Blocks F, A, C, and B of the Project Site to provide public access along the waterfront.
-Overall, the public realm features of the Project would serve as an active interface between the land-side blocks and water-side zones to create a comprehensive sense of place while ensuring the Project provides ample publicly accessible open space and access to the water.
+Additionally, the Project would construct the elevated pedestrian promenade, referred to as the "Green Strand," which would provide a continuous pedestrian walkway along the waterfront through Blocks F, A, B, and C of the Project Site.
+Overall, the public realm features of the Project would serve as an active interface between the land-side blocks and water-side zones to create a comprehensive sense of place while ensuring the Project provides ample accessibility to open space and the water.
+As depicted in Figures 18, 23, 24, 26 and 27, the Green Strand would have 16 feet of clearance from the ground below and would be approximately 20 feet in height at its maximum height, with gentle ramping at various locations throughout the length of the strand for access.
+The width of Green Strand varies between 18 and 36 feet.